ocaisa/shell-novice-es/episodes/07-find.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- `find` encuentra archivos con propiedades específicas que coinciden con patrones.
+- `find` finds files with specific properties that match patterns.
-- `grep` selecciona líneas en archivos que coinciden con patrones.
+- `grep` selects lines in files that match patterns.
-- `--help` es una opción soportada por muchos comandos bash, y programas que pueden ser ejecutados desde dentro de Bash, para mostrar más información sobre cómo usar estos comandos o programas.
+- `--help` is an option supported by many bash commands, and programs that can be run from within Bash, to display more information on how to use these commands or programs.
-- `man [command]` muestra la página del manual de un comando determinado.
+- `man [command]` displays the manual page for a given command.
-- `$([command])` inserta la salida de un comando en su lugar.
+- `$([command])` inserts a command's output in place.

 ::::::::::::::::::::::::::::::::::::::::::::::::::